nancchan/saas-customer-onboarding-business-systems/documentation/user_stories.md

 User stories translate the business requirements into practical needs from the perspective of people involved in the customer onboarding process.

-The user stories in this project connect the business requirements to the CRM, data, reporting, testing, and troubleshooting activities demonstrated throughout the project.
+The user stories connect the business requirements to the CRM, data, reporting, testing, and troubleshooting activities demonstrated throughout the project.

 ---